Ajn0r/scandi-quiz/README.md

 ![follow-score](assets/documentation/seeScore.png)

-- The player can see and follow along on the blabla
+- The player can see and follow along on which question they are on at the top right of the game area

 ![follow-question](assets/documentation/seeQuestion.png)